Skip to main content

 Program Description

 The Pharmacy Technician program is designed based on a well-balanced integration of theory and practical instruction in the fundamentals of pharmacy operations.
-The program consists of six course levels of classroom theory and laboratory instruction totaling 540 hours and externship consisting of 240 hours for a total of 780 hours.
+The program consists of six course levels of classroom theory delivered on-line combined with laboratory instruction totaling 540 hours and an externship consisting of 240 hours in-person for a total of 780 hours.

 The instruction is designed following a framework of theory and practical skills to meet eligibility requirements for licensing upon graduation.
-The design of the program allows students to start at the beginning of level I through VI and complete all levels to be eligible for placement on an externship rotation.
+The program allows students to start at the beginning of any level and complete all levels to be eligible for placement on an externship rotation.
 Graduates receive a certificate upon successful completion of all graduation requirements.

 In order to graduate from the Pharmacy Technician Program,